Malindo Air Business Class: OMG, We Flew Business Class for the First Time!

 Do you know that the airport is about 60km from the city centre?
 If you’re staying in the city centre, you need to leave KL really early.
 Here are public transportation methods from KL Sentral to KLIA:

 - Take the 30 mins KLIA Express train, or 40 mins KLIA Transit train.
 This is the fastest method, even faster than driving.
 It costs RM55 for single trip and RM 100 for return trip.
-Buy the ticket online to save time queueing at the counter.
+Buy ticket online to get discounts and to save time queueing at the counter.

 - Take the 1-hour Airport Coach bus from KL Sentral.
 It costs RM 10 for single trip and RM 18 for return trip.
 This is the cheapest method if budget is your priority and you have ample time.